timescale/docs/api/_hyperfunctions/min_n/examples.md

 );
 ```

-Here's how we can query for the 10 smallest transactions each day:
+You can query for the 10 smallest transactions each day:

 ```sql
 WITH t as (